-- (c) (5) Write a function to calculate the log-likelihood that a latent class model assigns to a new data set.
-(This should call dmultbinarymix.)
-Check that this is working by seeing that it matches the log-likelihood returned by poLCA when run on the training data, and that it doesn't give exactly the same answer when you change the data. - (d) (5 Write a function to do cross-validation to pick the number of clusters.
-How many does it pick here? - (e) (5) Plot the cross-validated log-likelihood against the number of clusters.
+- (c) (5) Write a function which takes as its arguments an estimated latent class model and a data set, and returns the log-likelihood which the model assigns to the new data set.
+(This function should call dmultbinarymix, and should not call poLCA.)
+Check that this is working by seeing that it matches the log-likelihood returned by poLCA when run on the training data, and that it doesn't give exactly the same answer when you change the data. - (d) (5 Write a function to do v-fold cross-validation to pick the number of clusters.
+How many does it pick here, with v = 5? - (e) (5) Plot the cross-validated log-likelihood against the number of clusters.